RocketChat/Rocket.Chat.Apps-cli/README.md

 ### Extending the App class

 The basic creation of an App is based on extending the `App` class from the Rocket.Chat Apps _ts-definition_ library.
-Your class also has to implement the constructor and optionally the `initialize` function, for more details on those check the (ts-definition documentation)[https://rocketchat.github.io/Rocket.Chat.Apps-ts-definition/index.html]
+Your class also has to implement the constructor and optionally the `initialize` function, for more details on those check the (App definition documentation)[https://rocketchat.github.io/Rocket.Chat.Apps-ts-definition/classes/app.html]

 ```
 import {